 You can use the Word Marks as part of your user group or meetup name provided that:

 Note that the Universal considerations for all uses, above, still apply, specifically, that you may not use or register the Marks as part of your own trademark, service mark, domain name, company name, trade name, product name or service name.

 “Promotional goods” are non-software goods that use the Marks and that are intended to advertise Zcash, promote Zcash, or show membership in the Zcash community.

 You may make promotional goods for free giveaways.

 We will likely consider using the Marks as part of a domain name or subdomain an infringement of our Marks.
 We would likely consider using the Marks on promotional goods for sale an infringement of our Marks.

 The first or most prominent mention of a Mark on a webpage, document, packaging, or documentation should be accompanied by a symbol indicating whether the mark is a registered trademark (“®”) or an unregistered trademark (“TM”).
 See our Trademark List for the correct symbol to use.

 Also, if you are using our Marks in a way described in the section “Uses for which we are granting a license,” please put following notice at the foot of the page where you have used the Mark (or, if in a book, on the credits page), on any packaging or labeling, and on advertising or marketing materials: “Zcash is a trademark of the Zcash Foundation.
 Used with permission from the Zcash Foundation.”

 If you are aware of any confusing use or misuse of the Marks in any way, we would appreciate you bringing this to our attention.
-Please contact us as described below so that we can investigate it further.
+Please contact us via this link.